 I have reviewed 5 products and categorized them into the following:

-- Honest Wash and Shampoo– the best honest and transparent company
+- Honest Wash and Shampoo – the best honest and transparent company

 - Cetaphil – the best anti-inflammation and anti-microbial wash with calendula

-- Aveeno– the best anti-inflammatory and anti-oxidant wash with oat extract
+- Aveeno – the best anti-inflammatory and anti-oxidant wash with oat extract

-- TruBaby– the best pH balanced wash
+- TruBaby – the best pH balanced wash

 Honest Wash and Shampoo

 This product is also considered to be free of many harmful chemicals such as phthalates/paraben/dyes/fragrance/formaldehyde/SLS.
 It is also free of MEA, TEA, DEA (more info below).
+For this reason, this product is one of the best body wash for eczema.

 It is not tested on animals and derived from plant ingredients.
 It is considered a vegan product and very gentle for cradle caps.